All bills

 What does SB26-032 do?

-This bill makes it easier for Coloradans to get vaccines by allowing pharmacists to prescribe them directly.
-It also updates health insurance laws to ensure the HPV vaccine is covered for everyone, not just women, and updates legal protections for healthcare workers who administer vaccines according to standard medical guidelines.
+This new law makes it easier for Coloradans to get vaccines by allowing pharmacists to prescribe them independently without a doctor's note.
+It also ensures health insurance covers the HPV vaccine for both men and women, and lets the state rely on a wider range of medical experts to guide public health programs.
+Finally, it provides legal protections for healthcare workers and pharmacies that safely administer and store vaccines.

 What is the current status of SB26-032?

-SB26-032 is currently "In Committee" in the 2026 Regular Session.
+SB26-032 is currently "Signed Into Law" in the 2026 Regular Session.
 It was introduced by Lindsey Daugherty and is assigned to the Health & Human Services committee.

 Who sponsors SB26-032?